eisaak/javaDemoForAyyeka/README.md

 Suggested walkthrough for reviewing

-1. Watch the simple database diagram screenshot.
+   1. View the simple database diagram screenshot.
-      This schema only contains the tables and primary keys.
+        For now, this schema only contains the tables and primary keys.
-      Later it can be updated indexes, relations, maybe triggers.
+        Later it can be updated with indexes, relations, maybe triggers, or even store-procedures.

-2.
+   2. View the Eclipse project screenshot.
+         You will see there:
+             2 root packages: api and persistency.
+             Persistency package contains packages for DataAccessObjects (DAO) and DataTransferObjects (DTO) according to DAO design pattern.

    3. Read the com.ayyeka.server.model.unitTests.MeasuresHandlerTest
       This test demonstrates how a Conroller (part of MVC) can add measures to persistency using the MeasureHandler interface and the MeasuresHandlerUsingIbatisImpl implementor class.

    4. Open the project in Eclipse and read the code (compiles well).